Bhaje Vaayu Vegam

 Bhaje Vaayu Vegam is a 2024 Indian Telugu-language action thriller film directed by Prashanth Reddy and produced by UV Concepts, a subsidiary of UV Creations.
 The film features Kartikeya Gummakonda and Rahul Haridas, alongside Iswarya Menon, Tanikella Bharani, P. Ravi Shankar and Sharath Lohithaswa.
 The soundtrack and musical score were composed by Radhan and Kapil Kumar, while cinematography and editing were handled by R. D. Rajasekhar and Satya Giduturi, respectively.

-Bhaje Vaayu Vegam was released on 31 May 2024 and received positive reviews from critics.
+Bhaje Vaayu Vegam was released on 31 May 2024 and received positive reviews from critics and emerged as a moderate commercial success grossing over ₹8.05 crore at the box office.

 Plot

 Venkat loses his parents at a very young age and is adopted by a farmer Bharani who raises him along with his son Raju.
 Bharani sends Venkat & Raju to Hyderabad to pursue their passion.
 In a twist of fate, the brothers end up in odd professions, bettor and valet driver.
-Keeping it a secret from their father they get to know about his life threatening disease.
+Keeping it a secret from their father they get to know about his life-threatening disease.
 In a rush to get him medicated, the brothers drift into a political crime rollercoaster.
-How Venkat eventually emerges out of the situation and saves the lives of his brother and father forms the crux of the story.
+How Venkat eventually emerges from the situation and saves the lives of his brother and father forms the crux of the story.